gilly84tt/stolen-adb/README.en.md

 # ![Awesome Adb](./assets/title.png)

-The [Android Debug Bridge](https://developer.android.com/studio/command-line/adb.html) (ADB) is a toolkit included in the Android SDK package, it is not only a powerful tool for Android developers and testers, but also a good toy for Android fans.

 This repository renews continually, Pull Requests and Issues are welcomed.
 If you found [this](https://github.com/mzlogin/awesome-adb) is useful, you can star it and conveniently back here to view when necessary.